 That’s why so many home baristas still end up dropping $200 or more on a high-quality burr grinder.
 Built in grinders can save you some of that cash, although there are almost always drawbacks with a two-in-one machine.

-With that said, the Smart Grinder Pro on this machine is far from a disappointment.
-It’s also another component that makes this machine stand out.
+Based on the Breville Smart Grinder Pro, this machine’s grinder is far from a disappointment.
+In fact, it’s another component that makes this machine stand out.
 The stainless steel burr grinder boasts 30 grind size adjustments, which should be more than enough when you’re dialing in your shots.

 Specialty Drinks